 As a result of this sort of interplay between the regular third of the scale (G#) and the lowered third (G), and the default tendency to play chords as dominant sevenths, it would seem inappropriate to categorize the G chord as merely being borrowed from E minor.
 In fact, elements of major, minor and in between all appear so liberally that describing the song as being merely major or merely minor seems inadequate.

-This sort of interplay has also been present in various strains of rock & roll music since the genre’s inception.
+This sort of interplay has also been present in rock & roll throughout its history.
 Let’s fast-forward a couple decades to the Animals’ version of “House of the Rising Sun” in 1964.

 Here is the song’s main chord progression.

 Unlike with “Where Did You Sleep Last Night,” there’s a clear answer to whether the song is in major or minor.
 It’s in A minor, as the A minor chord that begins each four-bar phrase and the strong i-V relationship between Am and E7 make clear.

 Let’s examine two other chords, however.
 The D major chord is a IV chord, which we might see as a borrowed IV from A major.
 But what are we to make of the F7 chord?
 (I’ve written the “7” of the chord in parentheses because the Animals sometimes play the chord merely as an F major, but they also frequently include the Eb to make an F7.)
 Often, a dominant seventh chord will “point” in the direction of a new key, but here, that does not happen – we would expect F7 to point to Bb, and there’s no Bb to be found.